 Main Stage Door

 On Friday, I reported for volunteer orientation at 7:30 am.
-It was not much different than the orientation I had for Con of Thrones.
+It was not much different than the orientation I had when volunteering for Con of Thrones.
 I was working the mainstage doors for 3.5 hours and programming for 2.5 hours.
 My last shift would end at 2:30 pm and I could get a day pass for the same day.

 While at the mainstage door, I learned that the talent could not enter backstage, so they walked right past us.
 Later, after the first program ended, two of the actors (Georgina Leonidas, who played Katie Bell, and James Payton, who was Frank Longbottom) stopped by and chatted with us for a good 15 minutes.
 One of the volunteers was a huge fan of Georgina and couldn’t contain herself.
 James was very personable and spent time talking to me about his other gigs (including creating snow and ice for movie sets).
 It was all very unexpected and nice.